Hong Kong cruise passengers head to quarantine after third flight from Japan

-HONG KONG (Reuters) - A third plane with five Hong Kong residents who were quarantined on the Diamond Princess cruise in Japan for more than two weeks landed early on Sunday in the Asian financial hub.
+HONG KONG, Feb 23 (Reuters) - A third plane with five Hong Kong residents who were quarantined on the Diamond Princess cruise in Japan for more than two weeks landed early on Sunday in the Asian financial hub.

 The passengers were among over 200 who have been brought back since Thursday.
 They have all been transferred to quarantine facilities in the New Territories, where they will spend the next 14 days, authorities said.

-The British-flagged Diamond Princess, operated by Carnival Corp (CCL.N), arrived in Yokohama, near Tokyo, on Feb.
+The British-flagged Diamond Princess, operated by Carnival Corp, arrived in Yokohama, near Tokyo, on Feb.
 3 with some 3,700 people onboard after the virus was diagnosed in a man who disembarked last month in Hong Kong.